jasonpaulso/mcp-memory/USAGE.md

 ## Memory Structure

-Memories are stored in a hierarchical structure:
+Memories are stored in a hierarchical structure within your project directory:

 ```
-/memory
+/your-project-directory
+  /memory                # Memory store created by Claude
     /entities/           # Information about specific entities (people, projects, etc.)
     /concepts/           # Abstract concepts or knowledge
     /sessions/           # Session-specific memories
     /index.json          # Lunr.js search index
     /metadata.json       # Overall memory metadata
+    /README.md           # Auto-generated documentation
 ```

-Each memory is stored as a markdown file with frontmatter metadata.
+This structure keeps all project-related memories organized and accessible within your project directory, ensuring that Claude maintains context specific to each project.

+## Project-Specific Memory Management

+This MCP server is designed for project-based work with Claude Desktop.
+By creating a memory store within your project directory, Claude can:

+1. **Remember project context** across multiple conversations
+2. **Build knowledge** specific to this project over time
+3. **Maintain continuity** in your collaboration
+4. **Retrieve relevant information** from past sessions

+This approach is ideal for long-term projects where maintaining context between sessions is crucial, such as software development, research, writing, or any collaborative work with Claude.

+### Recommended Project Workflow

+1. **Setup**: When starting a new project with Claude, have it create a memory store in your project directory using the `build_memory_store` tool
+2. **Ongoing Work**: As you work with Claude, it will save important information to the memory store
+3. **Continuity**: In future sessions, Claude can retrieve relevant memories to maintain context
+4. **Knowledge Building**: Over time, Claude builds a comprehensive knowledge base about your project

 ## Available Tools